Clinical Education Program

 DPT-I: The First-Year Experience

-Evidence for Physical Therapist Practice I
+- Evidence for Physical Therapist Practice a

-Cellular and Systems Physiology
+- Cellular and Systems Physiology

-Musculoskeletal Anatomy (gross anatomy)
+- Musculoskeletal Anatomy

-Basics of Patient Management
+- Basics of Patient Management

-Mechanics of Gait
+- Mechanics of Human Gait (Movement Analysis I)

-Analytical Anatomy (gross anatomy)
+- Analytical Anatomy

-Evidence for Physical Therapist Practice II
+- Evidence for Physical Therapist Practice b

-Disorders of the Musculoskeletal System
+- Disorders of the Musculoskeletal System

-Clinical Management of Musculoskeletal Dysfunction
+- Clinical Management of The Patient with Musculoskeletal Dysfunction

 DPT-II: The Second-Year Experience

-Pathology of Cardiovascular, Pulmonary and Medical Conditions
+- Pathology of Cardiopulmonary Disease and General Medical Conditions

-Clinical Exercise Physiology
+- Clinical Exercise Physiology

-Evidence for Physical Therapist Practice III
+- Evidence for Physical Therapist Practice c

-Fundamental of Neuroscience
+- Fundamental of Neuroscience

-Clinical Management of Neurologic Dysfunction
+- Clinical Management of the Patient with Neurologic Dysfunction

-Evidence for Physical Therapist Practice IV and V
+- Evidence for Physical Therapist Practice d

 DPT-III: The Third-Year Experience

-Attain a cumulative GPA of 2.75 or higher at the end of any academic year in order to participate in the clinical education program.
+- Attain a cumulative GPA of 2.75 or higher at the end of any academic year in order to participate in the clinical education program.
 If you earn a cumulative 2.75 GPA but receive a final grade of “D” in a clinical procedure course, then you must repeat the course and receive at least a “C” grade prior to continuation in the clinical education program.

-Have a physical examination that includes appropriate immunizations and titers prior to entering the program.
+- Have a physical examination that includes appropriate immunizations and titers prior to entering the program.

-Have biannual tuberculosis clearances while in the program.
+- Have biannual tuberculosis clearances while in the program.

-Subscribe annually to professional liability insurance available through the USC Risk Management Division.
+- Subscribe annually to professional liability insurance available through the USC Risk Management Division.

-Be covered by major medical insurance while in the program.
+- Be covered by major medical insurance while in the program.

-Have a current certification from the American Heart Association in Basic Cardiac Life Support for the Healthcare Provider (CPR) while in the program.
+- Have a current certification from the American Heart Association in Basic Cardiac Life Support for the Healthcare Provider (CPR) while in the program.

-Meet the requirements for any clinical education experience and complete and submit all required paperwork within one week after completion of the clinical experience in order to receive a grade of “CREDIT.”
+- Meet the requirements for any clinical education experience and complete and submit all required paperwork within one week after completion of the clinical experience in order to receive a grade of “CREDIT.”